Warner Music Group scraps unrecouped debts for heritage artists

 According to MBW, sources have claimed that Universal Music will also be introducing a policy that will effectively wipe unrecouped balances for many heritage artists and songwriters on the label’s books.
 This policy is expected to be announced in the coming weeks.

-Both the Music Managers Forum (MMF) and Featured Artists Coalition (FAC) previously recommended wiping unrecouped balances to the Department of Culture, Media and Sport select committee hearing on streaming that took place in 2020.
+Both the MMF and FAC previously recommended wiping unrecouped balances to the Department of Culture, Media and Sport select committee hearing on streaming that took place in 2020.